 William White, President of the Charles Stewart Mott Foundation was impressed with how GFAC, an agency with no assets and limited resources, could gain community support to purchase and renovate a vacant building downtown without funding from the foundation.
 He approached Greg Fiedler to serve on a team to study downtown revitalizations around the United States and help formulate a plan for the successful revitalization of downtown Flint.
 The results of that teamwork was the founding of the Uptown Re-investment Corporation.
 Uptown immediately gained a State of Michigan grant and purchased eight vacant properties on Saginaw Street.
 To help Uptown, local developers formed an LLC to partner in the rehabilitation of the vacant properties.
 Work began and Uptown took on the downtown streetscape as a starting point to improve the overall look of downtown as they began to transform vacant properties into centers of community vitality.

-In 2002, GFAC stepped up to lead the Community Cultural Plan.
+In 2002, GFAC stepped up to lead a Community Cultural Plan.
 Consultants, Morrie Warshawski and Sue Wood were hired to manage the project.
 Representatives from more than 100 arts/cultural agencies participated.
 The first year of work produced a comprehensive assessment report entitled Forging Links.
 This was followed in 2004 with the publishing of Flint’s first Community Cultural Plan.
-Implementation of the plan has produced some positive innovations including the community-wide event website: geneseefun.com.
+Implementation of the plan produced some positive innovations including the community-wide event website: geneseefun.com, part of a national network called “Artsopolis.”

 When local promoter Joe Freyre, who produced the Flint Jazz Festival for 19 years called GFAC and told us he was having health issues and needed help to produce the festival, GFAC hired local promoter Clyde Lee of Flint to work with Mr. Freyre to insure that the 19th Annual Flint Jazz Festival would take place.
 A year later in 2000, on the 20th Anniversary of the Flint Jazz Festival, Joe Freyre had a stroke and was completely unable to work.
 He asked GFAC to take over the festival and make sure it survived for years to come.
-GFAC has now produced the Flint Jazz Festival for eleven years.
+GFAC has now produced the Flint Jazz Festival for twenty one years.
+We celebrated the 40th Anniversary in 2022.

 In 2003 Buckham Gallery lost their funding from the Michigan Council for Arts and Cultural Affairs.
 GFAC immediately came to their aid.
 GFAC President and CEO, Greg Fiedler joined their Board of Trustees, helped them secure funding for reorganization from the Charles Stewart Mott Foundation and invited them to be a partner in the GFAC Annual Art Auction known today as the Cool City Art Auction.